-Naturally curly hair.
-What does that really mean?
+What does it mean to have naturally curly and wavy hair?
 How to know if your hair is naturally curly?
 Or maybe you’ve always known you had naturally curly hair, but did you really know, what potential it has?

 This post is dedicated to naturally curly or wavy hair.
 I have gathered some tips on how to treat it and how to get the best out of your curls, without any heat.
 I also shared my curly hair routine.